1952 Summer Olympics: Construction work

 Most of the venues for the competitions were completed prior to the 1940s in anticipation of successful bid attempts, but some expansion and refurbishment work was needed, including the construction of additional stands at the Olympic and Swimming Stadium.
 A residential area, Kisakylä (Olympic Village) was built south of Käpylä's Koskelantie to accommodate competitors.
 The area, which was built close to the 1940 Olympics, was already the residence of the people of Helsinki at that time.
 Just below the opening, the competition area was completed for the use of visitors Kumpula Outdoor Swimming Pool.
 Female athletes got their own race village from the Nursing College in Meilahti.
 The athletes of the Soviet-led Eastern Bloc stayed in the Teekkarikylä in Otaniemi.
 The Finnish team lived on the premises of the Santahamina Army School (later the Cadet School, now the National Defence University).

+The City of Helsinki prepared for the Olympics by building a new airport in Seutula (now Helsinki-Vantaan lentoasema), 11-story Hotelli Palace, and the Olympic Pier in South Harbor.
+A large electric scoreboard was procured.
+It attracted international attention because it represented the top of its time in the scoreboard field both in terms of its system and its technology.
+OMEGA debuted the OMEGA Time Recorder in Helsinki.
+This all-new quartz clock not only timed the events but also printed out the results.
+This breakthrough technology allowed official Olympic times to be accurate to 1/100 of a second.
+As a result, the company received the prestigious Croix du Mérite Olympique award for their efforts.
+In 1950 cable television was tried for the first time in Finland, in the 1952 Olympics people could watch TV sending from the stadium through coaxial cable to Stockmann department store window.